elisabettadecao/elisabettadecao.github.io/news/index.md

 ## Recent and Upcoming Seminar and Conference Presentations

+October 2020 - Alicante, Department of Economics, "Workshop on Applied micro/health and gender" (online)

-June 2020 - Royal Holloway, Department of Economics, Surrey
+June 2020 - Royal Holloway, Department of Economics (online)

-March 2020 - University of Bologna, Department of Economics, Bologna
+March 2020 - University of Bologna, Department of Economics (online)

 October 2019 - LSE Workshop on “Family Economics, Gender and Old Age Care”